fernandojunior/financial-fraud-detection/docs/project_specification.md

 * If the choice if a test, the client can start to test the model predicting the transaction type using a text input file.

+## Code Review

+### File config.py

+* In this code file is possible to insert how many kernels is inteded to use in a couple of functionalities.

+* Set if will be used GPU or CPU to training the classification model.

 ## Documentation
 ### README